robertbraeutigam/scan/README.md

 If there are any errors while evaluating a wiring script an error must be raised with the predefined error data type.

+## Appendix E: Communication Examples

+This addendum shows "physical" TCP/IP payloads for certain selected / common use-cases.

+Note for all examples: Payload bytes (except for MIC) are always encrypted with symmetric cipher, even though they are shown here as clear text.

+### Data coming from a Light

+Full state information coming from a two-state light that is either on or off.
+We assume the logical connection is already established:

+Bytes:
+* 18 (1 Byte): This is the frame for single-frame application messages, since our message will fit in 64K.
+Also, we assume that no other logical connections are present, thus we don't have to include the sender or receiver address.
+* 21 (2 Bytes): The number of bytes following.
+* 02 (1 Byte): Indicate that his is the "Data" package presumably as a response to an earlier "Stream Data" request by the initiator.
+* 00 (1 Byte): Identifies the "Data Packet" this Light defined in the "Options" response.
+* 00 (1 Byte): Identifies the data element in the packet.
+* 01 (1 Byte): Length of data follows.
+* 00 (1 Byte): Enum value of 0, indicating "off"
+* MIC (16 Bytes): Message integrity code.
+Makes sure the message has not been tampered with.

+Total number of bytes prior to MIC: 8.